openxla/shardy/rfcs/2024-03-14-shardy-partitioner-rfc.md

 #### Open

-An open dimension is one open for propagation to further shard it along additional axes, i.e. the specified dimension sharding doesn’t have to be the final sharding of that dimension.
+An open dimension is one open for propagation to further shard it along additional axes, i.e. the specified dimension sharding doesn't have to be the final sharding of that dimension.
 This is similar (but not exactly the same as) to

-*   GSPMD’s <code>unspecified_dims</code>
+*   GSPMD's <code>unspecified_dims</code>
 *   <code>partir.UNKNOWN</code>

 If a dimension is open we add a <code>?</code> following the axes that the dimension is already sharded on (see example below).